Greenwich London Borough Council

-Greenwich London Borough Council is the local authority for the Royal Borough of Greenwich in Greater London, England.
-It is a London borough council, one of 32 in the United Kingdom capital of London.
-Greenwich is divided into 23 wards, electing a total of 55 councillors.
-The council was created by the London Government Act 1963 and replaced two local authorities: Greenwich Metropolitan Borough Council and Woolwich Metropolitan Borough Council.
-The council meets in Woolwich Town Hall.
+Greenwich London Borough Council, also known as Greenwich Council or the Council of the Royal Borough of Greenwich, is the local authority for the Royal Borough of Greenwich in Greater London, England.
+The council has been under Labour majority control since 1971.
+It meets at Woolwich Town Hall and has its main offices at the Woolwich Centre opposite.

 History

-There have previously been a number of local authorities responsible for the Greenwich area.
-The current local authority was first elected in 1964, a year before formally coming into its powers and prior to the creation of the London Borough of Greenwich on 1 April 1965.
-Greenwich London Borough Council replaced Greenwich Metropolitan Borough Council and Woolwich Metropolitan Borough Council.
+There has been a Greenwich local authority since 1856 when the Greenwich District was created, governed by an elected board.
+It was one of the lower tier authorities within the area of the Metropolitan Board of Works, which was established to provide services across the metropolis of London.
+In 1889 the Metropolitan Board of Works' area was made the County of London.
+In 1900 the lower tier was reorganised into metropolitan boroughs, each with a borough council, two of which were called Greenwich and Woolwich.

+The London Borough of Greenwich and its council were created under the London Government Act 1963, with the first election held in 1964.
+For its first year the council acted as a shadow authority alongside the area's outgoing authorities, being the councils of the two metropolitan boroughs of Greenwich and Woolwich.
+The new council formally came into its powers on 1 April 1965, at which point the old boroughs and their councils were abolished.

-It was envisaged that through the London Government Act 1963 Greenwich as a London local authority would share power with the Greater London Council.
-The split of powers and functions meant that the Greater London Council was responsible for "wide area" services such as fire, ambulance, flood prevention, and refuse disposal; with the local authorities responsible for "personal" services such as social care, libraries, cemeteries and refuse collection.
-This arrangement lasted until 1986 when Greenwich London Borough Council gained responsibility for some services that had been provided by the Greater London Council, such as waste disposal.
-Greenwich became an education authority in 1990.
+From 1965 until 1986 the council was a lower-tier authority, with upper-tier functions provided by the Greater London Council.
+The split of powers and functions meant that the Greater London Council was responsible for "wide area" services such as fire, ambulance, flood prevention, and refuse disposal; with the boroughs (including Greenwich) responsible for "personal" services such as social care, libraries, cemeteries and refuse collection.
+The Greater London Council was abolished in 1986 and its functions passed to the London Boroughs, with some services provided through joint committees.
+Greenwich became a local education authority in 1990 when the Inner London Education Authority was dissolved.

 Since 2000 the Greater London Authority has taken some responsibility for highways and planning control from the council, but within the English local government system the council remains a "most purpose" authority in terms of the available range of powers and functions.

+In 2012 the borough was given the additional honorific status of being a royal borough.
+The council's full legal name since then has been "The Mayor and Burgesses of the Royal Borough of Greenwich".

 In May 2014 the Labour-run council refused to support the building of a memorial to Lee Rigby, whose murder by Islamists occurred in the borough, in spite of being "overwhelmed by interest in a local memorial".
-The authority previous faced criticism at the time of the killing, with the cabinet attending an away day immediately after the murder, therefore missing a visit by the Prime Minister.
+The authority previously faced criticism at the time of the killing, with the cabinet attending an away day immediately after the murder, therefore missing a visit by the Prime Minister.
 Following a campaign which saw 25,000 people sign a petition in support of the memorial the council dropped its opposition to the tribute.